This Woman Urged Her Boyfriend To Kill Himself So She Could Be "The Grieving Girlfriend": Prosecutors

 During what Flynn called a "dry run," Carter texted her friends that Roy had gone missing, despite talking and texting with Roy at the same time.

-She told her friends that it was her fault that he had killed himself with carbon monoxide, Flynn said.
+She told her friends then that it was her fault that he had killed himself with carbon monoxide, Flynn said.
 Carter even lied to her friends about being in touch with Roy's mother during this time.

 "She begins to get the attention she craved for," Flynn said in Taunton District Court.
-"So she has to make it happen, she has to make him kill himself so that she's not seen as liar.
+"So she has to make it happen — she has to make him kill himself so that she's not seen as liar.
 She has to be the grieving girlfriend to get the sympathy and attention she craves."

 Carter is charged with involuntary manslaughter.
 On Monday, she waived her right to a jury trial, leaving her fate to be decided by a judge.

-BuzzFeed News' reporting of Tuesday's opening arguments is based on a live stream of the trial and on reporters tweeting from the courtroom.
+BuzzFeed News' reporting of Tuesday's opening arguments is based on a livestream of the trial and on reporters tweeting from the courtroom.

 Prosecutors argued that Carter showed "wanton and reckless conduct" by pressuring Roy to kill himself, and instructing him how to do it, which meets the standard for involuntary manslaughter.

 Carter's defense team argued that Roy's suicide was his own choice and that he was "on the path to take his own life" over many years.
-Her lawyer, Joseph Cataldo, said that Carter was dealing with her own mental health issues at the time of Roy's death and that she was under the influence of anti-depressants when he died.
+Her lawyer, Joseph Cataldo, said that Carter was dealing with her own mental health issues at the time of Roy's death and that she was taking antidepressants when he died.

 Carter and Roy, who began dating around 2011 and lived in different towns, communicated mostly through text messages and phone calls, according to court documents.
 They met each other only two or three times during the relationship.